-- Medicines which work on the pituitary gland.
-For example: goserelin, leuprorelin and triptorelin.
-(Your pituitary gland makes a hormone which circulates in the bloodstream to stimulate the testes to make testosterone.
-These medicines stop your pituitary from making this stimulating hormone.)
+- Medicines which work on the pituitary gland - for example, goserelin, leuprorelin and triptorelin.
+(Your pituitary gland makes a hormone which circulates in the bloodstream to stimulate the testicles to make testosterone.
+These medicines stop your pituitary gland from making this stimulating hormone.)
 Goserelin is an implant that is injected under the skin.
 Leuprorelin and triptorelin are given by injection.

 Hormone treatments can cause side-effects such as erectile dysfunction (impotence), hot flushes, sweating and other problems.

 Treatment options for late or advanced prostate cancer

 Late or advanced prostate cancer describes cancer which has spread to other parts of the body.
 Hormone treatments are usually given, as the cancer cells in other parts of the body still need testosterone to grow and multiply.

 Another type of hormone treatment which may be offered is surgical removal of the testicles (testes).
 This procedure is called orchidectomy.
 Without testicles you no longer make testosterone.